nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 #### Decorators

-You may note that we refer to the following arguments using dedicated decorators.
+We refer to several arguments using dedicated decorators.
 Below is a comparison of the provided decorators and the plain Apollo parameters they represent.

 <table>
   <tbody>